Castanospermine

 Castanospermine is an indolizidine alkaloid first isolated from the seeds of Castanospermum australe.
 It is a potent inhibitor of some glucosidase enzymes and has antiviral activity in vitro and in mouse models.

-The castanospermine derivative celgosivir is an antiviral drug candidate currently in development for possible use in treating hepatitis C virus (HCV) infection.
+The castanospermine derivative celgosivir is an antiviral drug candidate that as of 2009 was in development for possible use in treating hepatitis C virus (HCV) infection.

-Biosynthesis of castanospermine
+Biosynthesis

-L-Lys undergoes a transamination to form α-aminoadipic acid. α-aminoadipic acid undergoes a ring closure and then a reduction to form L-pipecolic acid (Figure 1).
-In the alternate pathway (Figure 2), L-Lys cyclizes and forms the enamine, which reduces to L-pipecolic acid.
+L-Lysine undergoes a transamination to form α-aminoadipic acid. α-Aminoadipic acid undergoes a ring closure and then a reduction to form L-pipecolic acid.

+In the alternate pathway L-Lys cyclizes and forms the enamine, which reduces to L-pipecolic acid.

 HSCoA and then malonyl-CoA react in a Claisen reaction with L-pipecolic acid to form SCoA ester which undergoes a ring closure to form 1-indolizidinone.
 The carbonyl on 1-indolizidinone is reduced to the hydroxyl group.
 The molecule is then further hydroxylated to form the final product castanospermine.